mdn/content/files/en-us/learn/css/css_layout/rwd_skills/index.md

 > **Note:** Because you need to test your design in multiple screen sizes, we do not have interactive editors on this page.
 > Download the code and work locally, or use an online editor such as [CodePen](https://codepen.io/), [JSFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/).
 >
-> If you get stuck, you can reach out to us in one of our [Communication channels](/en-US/docs/MDN/Community/Communication_channels).
+> If you get stuck, you can reach out to us in one of our [communication channels](/en-US/docs/MDN/Community/Communication_channels).

 ## Task